fversnel/fversnel.github.io/_posts/2016-08-24-street-fighter-rx.markdown

 We’re going to take Unity’s poll-based Input mechanism and convert it into an Rx Observable so that we can observe when keys are pressed.

-First, we create an enum called KeyEventType so we can indicate if an event is of type KeyDown event or of type KeyUp.
+First, we create an enum called `KeyEventType` so we can indicate if an event is of type `KeyDown` event or of type `KeyUp`.
 Then we create a class called KeyboardEvent which represents a specific instance of a key press (KeyDown) or a key release (KeyUp).
 The keyCode variable represents the key being pressed/released: